varunmalik82/autoTest/README.md

 ### Set up
+This solution is tested only on mac machine due to inaccessibility of windows machine

 install the latest node js,
 Once you have downloaded or cloned the repo you need to install the dependencies for the API.
 We do this using `npm`.